The Excel STDEV.S function calculates the sample standard deviation of a supplied set of values.

 Note that the Stdev.S function is used when calculating the standard deviation for a sample of a population (eg. if your data set records the individual heights of a sample of UK males).
 If you are calculating the standard deviation of an entire population, you need to use the Stdev.P function.

 Note also, that the Stdev function ignores text values and logical values if these are supplied as part of an array.
 If you want a function that includes text and logical values in the calculation, consider using the Stdeva function.

 Imagine you wanted to find out the standard deviation of the heights of adult males in London.
-It is not possible to measure the height of all males, so you would have to use sample of the population.
+It is not possible to measure the height of all males, but you could take a sample of the population and measure their heights.

 The example spreadsheet on the right stores the measurements (in cm) of 3,000 adult males.
 The measured heights are stored in cells B3 - B1002, D3 - D1002 and F3 - F1002.

 As shown in cell H3, the Stdev.S function calculates the standard deviation in the measured heights to be 5.4 cm.

 In the example above, the arguments to the Stdev.S function are input as 3 cell ranges.
 However, you can also input figures directly, as individual numbers or number arrays.

 For example, if you wanted to include two further heights, of 176cm and 177cm into the sample, you could add these directly into the above function as follows: